Getting Started with Online Learning

-Browser Compatibility Requirements - It is important to ensure your browser is compatible with Blackboard for maximized functionality.
+Computer and Browser Compatibility Requirements - It is important to ensure your browser is compatible with Blackboard for maximized functionality.
 Please check out the browser tips and supported browsers list.
 Also check out the computer requirements for Blackboard Learn 9.1.

 - Instructional Technology Center - If you are new to online learning, each semester we offer face to face orientations.
 The Instructional Technology Center is also available for faculty, staff and students to drop or call in for help.